 Regional Conference “Employment - Shades of Grey in the Western Balkans: Regional Perspectives on Creating More and Better Jobs”, marks beginning of the Phase two of the RCC’s Employment and Social Affairs Platform Project - ESAP 2

-Bregu: Brain drain the biggest challenge of this decade - Western Balkans working age population declined by more than 400,000 in past 5 years
+Bregu: Brain drain the biggest challenge of this decade - Western Balkans working age population declined by more than 400,000 in the past 5 years

 Through formalizing undeclared work to more decent jobs in the Western Balkans